octopus-network/omnity-port-solidity/README.md

 * `tokenId`: The token id of the token to be minted.
 * `receiver`: The receiver of the tokens to be minted.
 Which is an account id in NEAR protocol.
 * `amount`: The amount of the tokens to be minted.
-* `landingPassId`: The unique id of the mint request.
+* `ticketId`: The unique id of the mint request.
 To prevent replay attack.
 * `memo`: Optional.
 If the token is coming from a transport request (from another execution chain), this parameter will be the memo of the transport request.
 Otherwise, it will be empty.
-* `signature`: The signature of the tuple `keccak256(abiEncoded(tokenId, receiver, amount, landingPassId, memo))` signed by the `Omnity route` with the private key corresponding to the `minterPubkey`.
+* `signature`: The signature of the tuple `keccak256(abiEncoded(tokenId, receiver, amount, ticketId, memo))` signed by the `Omnity route` with the private key corresponding to the `minterPubkey`.

-This function will mint the tokens to the receiver (by calling the `mint` function of the corresponding token contract) and emit an event `TokenMinted { tokenId, receiver, amount, landingPassId, memo }`.
+This function will mint the tokens to the receiver (by calling the `mint` function of the corresponding token contract) and emit an event `TokenMinted { tokenId, receiver, amount, ticketId, memo }`.

 Any account can call function `mintToken` to mint tokens.
 This function will check the signature of the mint request and only mint the tokens if the signature is valid.

-### Previliged mint token
+### Privileged mint token

-The `Omnity port` contract will have a function `previlegedMintToken` to mint tokens.
+The `Omnity port` contract will have a function `privilegedMintToken` to mint tokens.
 It has the following parameters:

 * `tokenId`: The token id of the token to be minted.
 * `receiver`: The receiver of the tokens to be minted.
 Which is an account id in NEAR protocol.
 * `amount`: The amount of the tokens to be minted.
-* `landingPassId`: The unique id of the mint request.
+* `ticketId`: The unique id of the mint request.
 To prevent replay attack.
 * `memo`: Optional.
 If the token is coming from a transport request (from another execution chain), this parameter will be the memo of the transport request.
 Otherwise, it will be empty.

-This function will mint the tokens to the receiver (by calling the `mint` function of the corresponding token contract) and emit an event `TokenMinted { tokenId, receiver, amount, landingPassId, memo }`.
+This function will do the same thing as the `mintToken` function, except that it will directly mint the tokens without checking any signature.

-Only the `minterAddress` can call function `previlegedMintToken` to mint tokens.
+Only the `minterAddress` can call function `privilegedMintToken` to mint tokens.
 This function will directly mint the tokens.

 ### Transport token